vlang/vls/README.md

 VLS (V Language Server) is a LSP v3.15-compatible language server for V.

 ## Current Status
 VLS is a work-in-progress.
-This version of VLS is rewritten from scratch and will be migrated to [https://github.com/vlang/vls](https://github.com/vlang/vls) once it is finalized.

-VLS has also issues with memory management (for now) and may not be guaranteed to work on large codebases.
+It has issues with memory management (for now) and may not be guaranteed to work on medium to large-sized codebases.

 Windows support is also unstable for now.
 Please file an issue if you experience problems with it.